All Episodes

 That's how unserious we are about our own energy crisis.

-Peter Robertson, Vice Chairman of Chevron, said that there would be plenty of oil available to the United States if the oil companies were allowed to get it.
+Peter Robertson, vice chairman of Chevron, said that there would be plenty of oil available to the United States if the oil companies were allowed to get it.

-Eighty-five percent of offshore oil is off limits.
+85% of offshore oil is off limits.

-Responding to objections to offshore drilling by environmentalist WACOs and their allies in Congress, Robertson noted that some of the strongest pro-environment nations in Europe, Denmark, Norway, the UK, lease offshore locations for oil exploration.
+Responding to objections to offshore drilling by environmentalist wackos and their allies in Congress, Robertson noted that some of the strongest pro-environment nations in Europe, Denmark, Norway, the UK, lease offshore locations for oil exploration.

-The technology has become so good, he said that during Hurricane Katrina and Rita, 1,000 offshore wells were destroyed in the Gulf of Mexico, but not one of them leaked.
+The technology has become so good, he said, that during Hurricane Katrina and Rita, 1,000 offshore wells were destroyed in the Gulf of Mexico, but not one of them leaked.

 Not one leaked.